shastajs/shasta/docs/createStore.md

 # createStore()

+**This documentation is incomplete and changing frequently, you probably shouldn't be looking at this yet!**

 A store holds the entire state tree of your application.

 The only way to change the state inside it is to dispatch an action on it, which triggers a reducer to modify the state in an immutable way.